-- □ The power supplies provide system power, but no PoE power. - □ A single power supply can power an entire non-PoE switch. - □ Installing two power supplies in a switch adds power redundancy. - The power supplies are not recommended for the PoE AT-x930-28GPX and AT-x930-52GPX Switches because they do not have power for PoE devices.
-You may install them into PoE switches, but the switches will not be able to support PoE powered devices.
+- ☐ The power supplies provide system power only.
+They do not support PoE+ devices. - ☐ A single power supply can power an entire switch.

+- Installing two power supplies adds power redundancy. - ☐ The power supplies are not recommended for the PoE+ AT-x930-28GPX and AT-x930-52GPX Switches because they do not supply power for PoE+ devices.
+You may install them into PoE+ switches, but the switches will not support powered devices.